albertattard/spring-boot-camp/docs/02-data/03-jpa.md

          ddl-auto: validate
    ```

-   Following is the complete example of the `application.yaml` file.
+   Following is the complete example of the `application.yaml` properties file.

    ```yaml
    spring: